-- (1.)
+(1.)
 Levy taxes: (a) to purchase a site for a school house or teacherage; (b) to meet the expenses of erecting a new school building or teacherage; (c) to repair the school house or teacherage; (d) to provide maps, charts and other apparatus for use in the school; (e) to purchase textbooks for the school; (f) to purchase a school library; to pay the teacher's salary; (h) and meet the necessary expenses for running the school.
 A limit is commonly fixed, by law, to the amount which may be spent for each of the above named purposes.
-This is done in order to prevent extravagant expenditures. - (2.)
-Determine the length of the ensuing school year, provided it shall not be less than eight months if state aid is to be received. - (3.)
-Determine whether the teacher for the coming year shall be a man or a woman. - (4.)
-Designate a site for a new schoolhouse or teacherage and provide for the sale of any site, schoolhouse or other property belonging to the district and not needed for school purposes. - (5.)
-The annual school meeting may also authorize the school board: (a) to borrow money; (b) purchase text-books to be used in the school; (c) to suspend the district school and arrange with another district for the education of the children of the district, and (d) provide for the transportation of these children.
+This is done in order to prevent extravagant expenditures.

+(2.)
+Designate a site for a new schoolhouse or teacherage and provide for the sale of any site, schoolhouse or other property belonging to the district and not needed for school purposes.